MarcusHSmith/marcusmth/content/blog/escaping-closures-in-swift.md

 The network request closure work the same, but the closure outside the network request needs to be handled differently.
 That closure is wrapped in a `DispatchQueue.main.async` which calls it asynchronously on the main thread.
 Without this, some closures would be called asynchronously while others were called synchronously.

 The `@escaping` keyword in the function parameter specifies this and signifies that the closures are called asynchronously.

+The Swift documentation describes [escaping closures](https://docs.swift.org/swift-book/LanguageGuide/Closures.html#ID546) as "the closure is passed as an argument to the function, but is called after the function returns"